MartinvonBerg/Ext_REST_Media_Lib/readme.txt

 2.4 extmedialib/v1/addfromfolder/(?P<folder>[a-zA-Z0-9\/\\-_]*)
 This function adds already uploaded images to the media-library.
 This is useful for images that were uploaded with ftp before.
-The 'folde'r must not contain other characters than a-z, A-Z, 0-9, _ and -.
+The 'folder' must not contain other characters than a-z, A-Z, 0-9, _ and -.

 2.4.1 GET-method
 This method gives information about the folder content.
 If existing and not empty the folder content will be provided as an array.
 The array provides now the id's and original-files that are already in the media-library.